MineEric64/MultiAudioSync/README.md

  > [!NOTE]
  > Perfect-Synchronized Surround System for Multi Audio Devices

+This program compensates the audio device's delay to syncronize your multi audio devices.
-You can make a surround system **even if your audio device doesn't support official surround system.**
+> So you can make a surround system **even if your audio device doesn't support official surround system.**

+## Features
+- Delay Compensation Mechanism
+  - from Audio Capture Device
+  - from Audio File

+I recommend using **Audio Capture Device** mechanism.